Skip to Content

 Lemongrass beef skewers and twako sausages at Kreung Kitchen.
 Photo by Hadley Tomicki for L.A.
 TACO.

 Skewers of pork belly, baked before being finished on the grill, make for savory meat candy.
-The silky fat is rendered masterfully to melt in your mouth, leaving a crisp ribbon of a crust clinging to a soft strata of pork spiced with black pepper, garlic, ginger, and sugar to savor.
+The silky fat is rendered masterfully to melt in your mouth, leaving a crisp ribbon of crust clinging to their soft strata of pork, which is spiced with black pepper, garlic, ginger, and sugar.
 Lemongrass chicken thighs are plump, tender, and delicious.

 “Everyone can identify with grilled meats," Oum says.
 “I felt like [that was] the easiest vessel for us to get Cambodian flavors in front of people, of getting people curious about the cuisine.”

-To complete his Cambodian barbecue combo meals, Oum builds each plate with a hill of rice made with coconut milk, lime leaf, and coconut corn and a small salad with a vinegary fish sauce that cuts through the fatty oils gathering in your maw.
-Heat levels can be adjusted, measured by the different variations of Yeak, a Cambodian hot sauce made by his friend, on offer.
+To complete his Cambodian barbecue combo meals, Oum builds each plate with a small hill of rice made with coconut milk and lime leaves, as well as a serving of coconut corn and a small salad with a vinegary fish sauce that cuts through the fatty oils gathering in your maw.
+Heat levels can be adjusted by tapping the different variations of Yeak, a Cambodian hot sauce made by Oum's friend, offered in front of his stand.

 Sam Oum of Kreung Kitchen, holding a piece of meat with skewers over the grill